madmaxfury7/Mobile-Sentiment/README.md

 # Mobile-Sentiment
-Sentiment analysis for text in mobile systems
+Sentiment analysis for text in mobile systems.

 Drive link to dataset: